 This request may be made to the email address email@example.com.

 It also has the right to present a complaint regarding the data treatment to the CNPD.

-The answer to the requests should be given, without unjustified delay, within a month counting from the request reception, except if the request is especially complex or occurs in exceptional circumstances.
-The period may be extended for two months, whenever necessary, in consideration of the request complexity and the number of existing requests.
+The answer to the requests should be given, without unjustified delay, within a month counting from the request’s reception, except if the request is especially complex or occurs in exceptional circumstances.
+The period may be extended for two months, whenever necessary, in consideration of the complexity of the request and the number of existing requests.

 Within the scope of the request, it may be asked to provide an identity proof to ensure that the personal data is shared only with the given holder.

 The personal data may be transmitted to subcontractors so that they may treat them on behalf of Public Relations Portugal.
 In this case, Public Relations Portugal will take the necessary contractual measures to seek assurance that the subcontractors respect and protect the holder’s personal data.